Welcome to the Library!

 The material must be returned to the Library by the due date.

 The Library also has material that cannot be borrowed.

-These reference collection books can be read in the library but they
+These reference collection books can be read in the Library,

 You do not need your library card to return material.

 You can return material at the return station or at the Customer Service Desk.

 Try out the return station; it is not difficult to use!

 You can get a receipt for the material returned.